 Talking is not going to fix anything

 Therapy provides you with a safe space where people can talk freely and process their emotions, but a good therapist won’t listen to make them feel heard.
 Instead, they will look for different patterns in how their mind works and how they can help you make it work better.
-The major goal of therapy is to give strategies and tools for navigating whatever is going on in their life – from stress, relationship issues or pressure from work to managing a mental health diagnosis.
-But a therapist won’t just hand over some life-changing advice and call it a day.

 You might not know that most self-growth from therapy happens outside of the office.
 Good progress occurs when you apply what you have learned outside that setting in your daily life.